alifilhan0/WRO-FUTURE-ENGINEERS-2025/README.md

 root@i650j345# cd src/big/nncase/examples
 root@i650j345# python3 ./scripts/1.py —target k230 —model ./models/model.tflite
 ```
-> **Note:** We provided a 1.py script which must be used, default official scripts will not work
+> **Note:** We provided a [1.py](src/Kendryte/1.py) script which must be used, default official scripts will not work.
+Please put it under `k230_sdk/big/nncase/examples/scripts` to complete the build or modify accordingly.

 The `steering.kmodel` will be created in `tmp/steering`.
 Copy it and paste it to K230 board’s sd card’s root directory.
 You are ready to play around with it.